AengusHafford/Data-Job-Market-Insights/README.md

 UNION ALL

-SELECT
+-- Step 2: Global average and median for all postings (benchmark row) SELECT
     'All Postings' AS job_title_short,
     ROUND(AVG(salary_year_avg), 0) AS avg_salary,
     percentile_cont(0.5) WITHIN GROUP (ORDER BY salary_year_avg)::numeric(10, 0) AS median_salary
 FROM job_postings_fact
 WHERE salary_year_avg IS NOT NULL

-ORDER BY avg_salary DESC;
+-- Final output: sort by average salary, descending ORDER BY avg_salary DESC;
 ```